rdmpage/biorss/README.md

 Need to set up the harvesting to be automatic.
 Would be nice to cache things for reanalysis if needed.

+#### RSS

+1. `harvest-feeds.php to read feed list and cache each feed as an XML file in the folder `cache/latest` (an alias).
+2. `process-rss-feeds.php` parses each XML file in `cache/latest` and for each item adds it to the data store, then augments that, updating the item in the data store.

+#### Google Scholar

+1. `harvest-gs-email.php` reads any `.eml` files in folder `cache/latest` and converts them to native JSON.
+2. `process—internal.php` parses each JSON file in `cache/latest` and for each item adds it to the data store, then augments that, updating the item in the data store.

 ## Feeds